Elebits

-Elebits (エレビッツ, Erebittsu), known in PAL territories as Eledees (LEDs), is an action/first-person shooter game developed by Konami Digital Entertainment and published by Konami for the Wii.
+Elebits (エレビッツ, Erebittsu), known in PAL territories as Eledees (LEDs), is an action/first-person shooter game developed and published by Konami for the Wii.
 It was released as a launch title on December 2, 2006 in Japan, then December 12, 2006 in North America, May 4, 2007 in Europe, and May 17, 2007 in Australia.

 Gameplay

 The game is divided into small stages, each of which represents a certain area (e.g., a few rooms or a street).
 As the game progresses, the player gradually moves from exploring individual rooms in a house out into the street and the areas beyond.
 Using the on-screen cursor, the player aims at and captures Elebits, extracting their energy (measured in watts).
 Levels in the Story Mode are completed when the player reaches a certain power (usually within some pre-defined time limit).

 The player manipulates objects in the world in order to hunt for Elebits, using the Wii controller as a "capture gun" similar to the Gravity Gun in Half-Life 2.
 As the majority of Elebits on a given level are hidden within or underneath objects, players must interact with the environment to reveal these hidden Elebits.
 Throughout the game, the Wii controller's motion-sensing abilities are gradually introduced.
 With selected objects, players turn, pull, and wave the Wii Remote to perform a variety of actions including opening a door (twisting the doorknob), pulling out drawers, turning on a faucet, tossing a variety of items, smashing vases against a wall, etc. Moving the Wii Remote without selecting an item rotates the player's camera-view, while the Nunchuk is used to move, crouch, and stretch.

 As more Elebits are collected during a given level, the area's energy is gradually restored.
 This causes dark rooms to become well-lit, and more importantly, allows various electrical appliances to be utilized.
 Once sufficient power is available, players can activate these appliances, such as computers, microwaves and electric toy-cars, which in return release Power-Elebits.
 Power-Elebits, when captured, slowly increase the strength of the "capture gun", allowing the player to lift and move heavier objects.